ChangRiver/realworld/instructors/guides/frontend.md

 #### Required Functionality

 Like the old saying goes, a live demo is worth 10e9 words - so we recommend playing with our [live Angular based demo](put-link-here) to get a feel for the application's functionality.

-Your frontend application needs to include the ability to:
+Use the Angular application as your north star while building out functionality; i.e. if it works a certain way in the Angular app, it should work that way in your app as well.
+The [conduit-angular repo](https://github.com/GoThinkster/conduit-angularjs-final) will be a good reference guide should you have any questions about the feature implementations.

+For your convenience, we've also included the key specs of the frontend app's functionality below.

+General functionality requirements:

 - Authenticate users via JWT (login/signup pages + logout button on settings page)
 - CRU users (sign up & settings page - no deleting required)